March 15, 2024

 Free From What?
 Exploring the Bounds of Freewill and Determinism

-Two days in, my meditation produced a vivid image: a typewriter materializing in front of me, typing words that floated off the page and melted into the air.
+Two days into a sixty-day meditation challenge (sixty minutes daily, no guidance, no breath focus, no anchors, just sit there and surrender), my mind produced a vivid image: a typewriter materializing in front of me, typing words that floated off the page and melted into the air.
 The words wouldn’t stick.
 They just dissolved.
-Beautiful image.
-But it didn’t give me freedom.
-It gave me a question.

 Freedom from what, exactly?

-I talked about this with a friend—a genuine thinker who’s spent years wrestling with free will versus determinism.
+That question followed me off the cushion and into a conversation with a friend — a genuine thinker who’s spent years wrestling with free will versus determinism.
 His take: if life is predominantly deterministic, then breaking free even a little bit is extraordinarily hard.
 Most people won’t bother.
 The effort required makes it seem pointless.

-Each minute of stillness doesn’t just offer calm.
-It offers a glimpse of the invisible forces that have been directing your life.
+Each minute of stillness offers a glimpse of the invisible forces that have been directing your life.
 And once you see those forces, you have a choice you didn’t have before.

 That might be the only freedom that matters.